-Revenue experienced a slight decrease during the year ended June 30, 2022, but remained well up over other recent years.
-Acts 480 and 481 assisted authorities that were receiving reimbursement from the State after having been adversely affected by personal property tax reform.
-2021-22 was the final year of the TIF Plan, and the LDFA will no longer capture TIF Plan revenue in future years.
-Due to the time expiration of the TIF Plan, expenses during the year ended June 30, 2022 consisted mainly of project cost reimbursement.
+The year ended June 30, 2022 was the final year of the TIF Plan, and the LDFA will no longer capture TIF Plan revenue unless a new plan is adopted.
+Due to the time expiration of the TIF Plan, expenses during the year ended June 30, 2023 consisted mainly of administration of the LDFA.